-A. Mr. Rotunno's Appointment to the Selection Committee as a Technical Advisor.
+A. Mr. Rotunno's Appointment to the Selection Committee.

 A person who is not a County employee may serve on a County selection committee and he or she is considered a County official subject to the County Ethics Code.
 See RQO 13-11 (a member of a County selection committee is subject to the County Ethics Code, regardless of whether that person is a County employee or not); INQ 21-126.